-There was a time when the entire cannabis plant was demonized for its psychoactive effects.
+The entire cannabis plant was once demonized for its psychoactive effects.

 A lot has changed since then.
 But not for the culprit that causes all those hallucinatory, mind-altering, paranoia- and anxiety-inducing effects!